alissonrubim/GuideMe/README.md

 # The Lazy Boy
-The Lazy Boy is a game, created for help TI students to improove their logic and make betters solutions for problems.
+The Lazy Boy is a game, created for help TI students to improve their logic and makes better solutions for problems.
-The ideia is costruct the best script for a devide that the boy Marcus, who does not see well, uses to guide him in the paths.
+The idea is construct the best script for a device that the Marcus, a boy who does not see very well, uses to guide him in the paths.

-The device can just see one meter in front him, and detect what it's on your front.
-Your object, it's create a beste script to go to the key using logic and resolve the path's problems.
+The device can just see one meter (or block) in his front and detect what is on your front.
+Your objective is create a best script to go get the Marcus's house key using logic and resolve the path problems.

 ## The game rules
-First of all, you need to understand that the devide uses battery to work.
-So, every time that you walk with Marcus on the path, the battery goes down.
-You start with some battery energy and you need get the key before the battery goes out, because without batery, Marcus can't see anymore.
+First of all, you need to understand that the device uses battery to work.
+So every time that's you walk with Marcus on the path, the battery goes down.
+You start with some battery energy and you need get the key before the energy goes out, because without batery, Marcus can't see anymore.

-In the way, you can get some extra baterry to charge your device.
-It's important consider that on your script, because you need to go until the baterry to charge.
+In the way, you can get some extra battery to charge your device.
+It's important consider that on your script, because you need these batteries to continue walking.

-Before walk, you can use Marcus to look arround, turning in the eight possible positions, like the image above:
+Before walk, you can turn Marcus around, making him look in the eight possible positions, like the image below:

 ![Animation of player moviment](https://github.com/alissonrubim/LazySnake/blob/master/Screenshots/player-animation.gif)